plone/documentation/docs/backend/control-panels.md

 ---
 html_meta:
-  "description": ""
-  "property=og:description": ""
-  "property=og:title": ""
-  "keywords": ""
+  "description": "How to add a Control Panel" "property=og:description": "How to add a Control Panel" "property=og:title": "Add Control Panel"
+  "keywords": "Plone, Add, Control Panel"
 ---

 (backend-controlpanels-label)=

-# Controlpanels
+# Control panels

 ## Adding a control panel
 To add a control panel to your add-on, you can use [`plonecli`](https://pypi.org/project/plonecli/) as follows: